 For example, to take some Diploma courses in Kenya, you need at least a C- (Certificate) in some subjects.

 Subsequently, you will want to take a bridging course in Kenya to boost your grade, if you had a D+, for instance in such subjects.

 Unlike normal bridging course, there’s no minimum grade for KNEC bridging courses- indeed, you can even ‘bridge’ a subject which you had previously score an E grade.

 And it actually depends on the college and the course you’re taking since the primary purpose of the ‘bridging’ is to earn the minimum entry grade for the course.

 In short, colleges and universities set their own specific requirements for their bridging courses.

 It takes just 6 months on average to bridge a KNEC subject though some units have more flexibility.

-You can attend college fulltime, part-time (evening and mornings), or weekends.
+You can attend studies fulltime, part-time (evening and mornings), or weekends.

 Are KNEC bridging courses recognized?

 Yes, but only by the college/university offering it.